 The term du is positioned in the void.
 From the perspective of human nature, it could be said that du is not visible and manifested; it is when the will has not yet arisen, so even ghosts and spirits are unable to know.
 From the perspective of the human heart-mind, it could be said that what ten eyes behold and ten hands point to, the will responds to, and it is the time when my heart-mind knows itself.
 However, the human nature could be apprehended through the human heart-mind.

 The existence of the du entity is independent of its functions or activities.
-It appears in either a visible or hidden state determining by the activities of movement and stillness.
+It appears in either a visible or hidden state determined by the activities of movement and stillness.

-The transformation between the apparent and the hidden depends on the will inside of the mind.
-Here, Liu Zongzhou applies the Zhu Xi’s interpretation.
+The transformation between the apparent and the hidden depends on the will inside the mind.
+Here, Liu Zongzhou applies Zhu Xi’s interpretation.
 However, he transforms the term duzhi, allowing it to denote more subtle and meticulous inner activities.
 The time when a person carefully deliberates affairs is the time “when my mind knows itself.”
-This emphasizes the self-knowledge related to the activities of the inner mind. self-knowledge can manifest the du entity.
+This emphasizes the self-knowledge related to the activities of the inner mind.
+Self-knowledge can manifest the du entity.
 Such manifestations are a phenomenon that is only revealed by the self.
 They do not represent the self.
 In the stillness, the ability to perceive the du entity through self-knowledge is hidden and encompassed in the nature of our body.

-Moreover, Liu Zongzhou further indicates that the du entity is the connection between human nature and the heart-mind. du entity is contained within the human heart-mind, and it represents as the goodness of human nature.
+Moreover, Liu Zongzhou further indicates that the du entity is the connection between human nature and the heart-mind.
+The du entity is contained within the human heart-mind, and it represents as the goodness of human nature.
 Therefore, apprehending the du entity can reveal the function, attribute, meaning, and value of the human heart-mind and nature.
 To appreciate the relationship between the du entity, the human heart-mind, and human nature, it is necessary to examine the notion of movement and stillness.
 What do movement and stillness refer to in Liu Zongzhou’s discussion?
 What is the interaction between the du entity and the mind and nature in relation to different activities of the psyche?

 The Du Entity with the Activities of the Mind and Human Nature

 Liu observed the psychological mechanisms and incorporated his analysis of the human heart-mind into his philosophical discourse.
-He merged his theory with methods of moral cultivation in his work of the Renpu 人譜 (Human Schematic).
-The philosophical framework of the Renpu revolves one important issue: How to be a human-being.
+He merged his theory with methods of moral cultivation in his Renpu 人譜 (Human Schematic).
+The philosophical framework of the Renpu revolves around one important issue: How to be a human-being.
 It teaches the moral practice with a specific focus: How to be human by being mindful of the self.

-The Renpu begins with a discourse defines the du entity.
-Further, it discusses about the activities of the psyche that exist in the interaction between the human mind and external things.
+The Renpu begins with a discourse that defines the du entity.
+Further, it discusses the activities of the psyche that exist in the interaction between the human mind and external things.
 Specifically, the Renpu indicates the state of movement and stillness in the human heart-mind.
 Liu states:

 獨體本無動靜，而動念其端倪也。動而生陽，七情著焉。…七情之動不勝窮，而約之為累心之物，則嗜欲忿懥居其大者。